Olaf Lechtenfeld

 Olaf Lechtenfeld is a German mathematical physicist, academic and researcher.
 He is a full professor at the Institute of Theoretical Physics at Leibniz University, where he founded the Riemann Center for Geometry and Physics.

-Lechtenfeld’s research is focused on string theory, gauge theory and integrable models.
+Lechtenfeld's research is focused on string theory, gauge theory and integrable models.
 He has published over 200 research papers on mathematical physics, classical and quantum field theory, gravitation, supersymmetry and integrable many-body systems.

 Lechtenfeld has a second career in amateur sports.
-He finished 25 marathons and numerous triathlons (including 11 ironman races) and twice competed in the Ironman World Championship at Hawai'i.
+He finished 25 marathons and numerous triathlons (including 11 ironman races) and twice competed in the Ironman World Championship at Hawaiʻi.

 Education

 Lechtenfeld was a student of physics and mathematics at University of Bonn.
-He completed his Diploma degree in 1982 and received his doctoral degree in 1984 from the University.
+He completed his Diploma degree in 1982 and received his doctoral degree in 1984 from the university.

 Career

 After his Ph.D., Lechtenfeld became a Research Fellow at CERN from 1985 till 1987.
 Lechtenfeld then took up the position of a research associate at City College of New York till 1990.
 For the subsequent two years, he was a Member of the Institute for Advanced Study in Princeton.
 In 1992, he moved from the US back to Germany and was appointed by the University of Hannover (later renamed Leibniz University) as a professor of theoretical physics.

 Lechtenfeld also held administrative appointments.
 He served as the founding dean of the Faculty of Mathematics and Physics at the university from 2005 till 2007.
 Between 2007 and 2014, Lechtenfeld was responsible for the Research Area "Space-Time" as a PI at the Cluster of Excellence QUEST.
 From 2011 till 2018, he headed the Riemann Center for Geometry and Physics.
 Since 1995 he runs the annual Saalburg Summer School on Foundations and New Methods in Theoretical Physics.